-Gold IRA Rollover Guide: How to Move to Precious Metals from Your 401k
+Gold IRA Rollover Guide: Moving to Precious Metals from A 401k

 Understanding what a gold IRA is, its benefits, and what’s involved in a rollover will allow you to make the most out of this opportunity.

-You’ll then be able to use this to your advantage when it comes to your retirement.
+You’ll then use this to your advantage regarding your retirement.

 At their core, Gold IRAs are a subset of self-directed IRAs, so-called because there is typically no third-party money manager responsible for picking investments within your IRA.